Flohhhhh/ultimate-lighting-controller/README.md

 add ``ensure ulc`` to your ``server.cfg``

 # Configuration
-ULC offers a wide range of configuration settings, as well as a table of vehicle configurations.
+ULC offers a wide range of configuration settings, as well as granular vehicle configurations.

-By default, no vehicles are affected by ULC's functionality.
-In order to enable ULC for a vehicle, you must add it to the ``Vehicles`` table in the config file.
+**By default, no vehicles are affected by ULC's functionality.** In order to enable ULC for a vehicle, you must configure it.
+There are two methods for doing so.

+## Importing Included ``ulc.lua`` Config File
+Some vehicle resources may come with a ``ulc.lua`` file.

+If this is the case all you have to do to configure the vehicle is add the resource name to the ``Config.ExternalVehResources`` table.

+## How to Manually Configure a Vehicle
+If the vehicle did not come with a ``ulc.lua`` file, you will need to manually create a configuration for the vehicle.
+You can either add this configuration directly to the ``config.lua`` in the ``Config.Vehicles`` table, or you can create a ``ulc.lua`` file in the vehicle resource and follow the same instructions as above.

 For details about each config value, view your own ``config.lua`` file which has comments, or view the [full ULC documentation.](https://github.com/dwnstr/vehicle-docs/wiki/ULC)